 Description of popular events

 A, B and C Grade.
 Stroke played over four rounds.
 Gross and Net trophies in each grade for winners.
 Over all Net winner receives the Tom Bond Trophy for the lowest net aggregate for the four rounds.
 To qualify for the Club Championships a member must have played 6 individual rounds at the Ballan Golf Club within the last 6 month period prior to the commencement of the Club Championships.
 Only full members and junior competition members are eligible to play.
 They must be financial prior to the start of the first round .The Club Champion will also be the gross champion of his grade.
 For Net trophy, handicaps held for the 1st round apply for all four rounds.
 The top four Competitors in each grade are to play together in round 4.
 These players must be ready to hit off at 12.30.unless a mutual time is agreed with all players and the Match Committee.
 Handicaps for the 1st round apply to all subsequent rounds.
 Note.
-The handicap shown on the Handicap Board must be put on your scorecard each round and the handicap for the Championship will be adjusted if necessary by the Match Committee
+The handicap shown on the Handicap Board must be put on your scorecard each round and the handicap for the Championship will be adjusted if necessary by the Match Committee.
+In the event of a tie a sudden death playoff is to be held on the first hole and if no result playoff will continue on the fourteenth hole.
+If no result on the then playoff on is to continue on the first hole etc until a result is known.

 Members are placed into one of four teams.
 The event runs over 10 Saturday’s with the results counting towards the team score.
-Scoring is as follows:- 5 points for the winners and 2 points for runner up of each grade, plus 1point for each point over 30 stableford points (or the equivalent) scored by each team member.
+Scoring is as follows:- 1 point ror playing in the competition, 5 points for the winners and 2 points for runner up of each grade, plus 1 point for each point over 30 stableford points (or the equivalent) scored by each team member.

 4BBB stableford played in teams of two.
 There is a draw for partners.
 Best four teams go on to play in the semi-finals.
 Handicaps are those held on the day of play in semi finals and finals.
 12:30pm hit off at latest.